TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/JavaScript/Ajax/Backend/Index.rst

 Server-Side
 """""""""""

-Since TYPO3 CMS 6.2, the registration is done via an API, which provides CSRF protection on the AJAX call and an automatic registration of the AJAX call URL:
+Since TYPO3 CMS 6.2, the registration is done via an API, inside the ext_tables.php, which provides CSRF protection on the AJAX call and an automatic registration of the AJAX call URL: